The curriculum has been designed to provide the most rigorous academic challenges for the boys.

 - researching using secondary sources

-The quality and variety of specialist language that pupils hear and speak are key factors in developing their scientific vocabulary and articulating scientific concepts clearly and precisely.
-They are assisted in making their thinking clear, both to themselves and to others.
+The quality and variety of specialist language that pupils hear and speak during lessons are key factors in developing their scientific vocabulary and articulating scientific concepts clearly and precisely.

 Our programme of work in theology, philosophy and religion (TPR) comprises three elements: the study of theology through key biblical texts, learning philosophy through the work of some significant philosophers, and basic human questions about the value and meaning of the study of religion in one or more world religions.